-Over the last few years Amy has taken the Jackson Hole fine art scene by storm and has established herself as one of the must have artists for local collectors.
+Over the last few years, Ringholz has taken the Western fine art scene by storm and has established herself as one of the must-have artists for collectors from Jackson Hole to New York City.
 Her energetic canvases and vivid imagination combine to create an inspired array of animals, each with their own playful personalities.

-Known for her atypical color combination and bold, saturated colors, Amy Ringholz’s palette begins with earth tones and then often advances bravely to cartoon/crayon hues.
+Known for her atypical color combinations and bold, saturated colors, Ringholz palette begins with earth tones and then often advances bravely to cartoon/crayon hues.
 In addition, her animal subjects seem to display human qualities that engage the viewer through the power of personality and eye contact.

 BFA in Drawing/Art Education: Bowling Green State University, OH 1995-1999

 University of New Mexico, Albuquerque, New Mexico, 1997